Braftovi (Encorafenib)

 Frequently Asked Questions

-Yes, Braftovi can be taken with or without food.
-However, you should avoid grapefruit juice while taking this medicine.
+Braftovi can be taken with or without food.

-If your missed dose is less than 12 hours late, take it as soon as you remember.
-If it’s more than 12 hours late, skip that dose and take your next dose at the usual time.
-Never take a double dose.
+If you miss a dose, take it as soon as you remember if it's less than 12 hours late, otherwise skip it and take the next dose at the usual time.

 Important Disclaimer